-As part of this Tathoi’s residency we hope to draw out the narratives of her perspectives of living in Bangladesh as a young woman and as an artist.
-As part of this journey we want to understand her perceptive of coming to Birmingham as an artist and how that may be impact on her practice as well as the artists she meets.
+As a result, we drew out the narratives of her perspectives of living in Bangladesh, both as a young woman and as an artist.
+As part of this journey, we were able to understand her perceptive of coming to Birmingham as an artist and how that impacted on her practice, as well as the artists who she met.

-The sharing practice between Tathoi and the Birmingham artists will help us, as a City striving for excellence in Pakistani and Bangladeshi arts, understand how narratives are formed and how walking the City together can shape their practice and our practice.
+The sharing practice between Sudeshna and Birmingham artists helped us to further understand how narratives are formed and how walking the city together can shape practices going forward.

-As the Transforming Narratives project grows over the next 3 years Sampad aim to deliver a series of ambitious and innovative projects across Birmingham.
-Keep your eyes peeled on our social media and our website to see how we develop our narrative with Pakistani and Bangladeshi artists.
+As the Transforming Narratives project continues to grow, Sampad will continue to deliver a series of ambitious and innovative projects across Birmingham.
+Keep your eyes peeled on our Facebook, Twitter and Instagram channels to see how we develop our ongoing conversations with Pakistani and Bangladeshi artists.